 A video by Kensington Palace.

-After the parade, Kate was presented with a beautiful posy by two little girls.
+After the parade, Catherine was presented with a beautiful posy by two little girls.

-The couple met members of the regiment before sitting for official officers’ and sergeants’ photograph.
-Duchess talking to the soldiers.
+The couple met members of the regiment before sitting for official officers’ and sergeants’ photographs.
+The Duchess of Cambridge talking to the soldiers.

 Before leaving, the royal couple visited the Guardsmen’s Lunch where the longest-serving guardsman in the battalion proposed a toast to the royals.